mdn/content/files/en-us/mozilla/firefox/releases/124/index.md

 {{FirefoxSidebar}}

 This article provides information about the changes in Firefox 124 that affect developers.
-Firefox 124 is the current [Beta version of Firefox](https://www.mozilla.org/en-US/firefox/channel/desktop/#beta) and ships on [March 19, 2024](https://whattrainisitnow.com/release/?version=124).
+Firefox 123 was released on [March 19, 2024](https://whattrainisitnow.com/release/?version=124).

 ## Changes for web developers